-Scholarship levels will be calculated and awarded in relation to a family’s financial circumstances based on a means-test which includes a review of income and capital resources.
+Scholarship levels will be calculated and awarded in relation to a family’s financial circumstances, based on a means-test which includes a review of income and capital resources.
 We work with specialist financial assessors to ensure we offer financial support to the extent necessary.
-Scholarship awards depend on parents’/guardians’ circumstances (e.g. their savings, investments and realisable assets, as well as their income, the size of their family, any other persons dependent upon them and like factors), compassionate or other pertinent considerations.
+Scholarship awards depend on parents’/guardians’ circumstances (e.g. their savings, investments and realisable assets, as well as their income, the size of their family, any other persons dependent upon them and like factors) and compassionate or other pertinent considerations.

 Scholarships are awarded for the duration of the programme (IB MYP or IBDP) and are maintained as long as the student shows good effort and intent and contributes positively to the school community.

-- Students who successfully meet the scholarship admissions criteria will be notified within a week of completing the application, but no later than Friday, 15 November, so that they can complete the Means-Tested Financial Application for the scholarship, and start thinking about their presentations to be made in January 2020.
+- Students who successfully meet the scholarship admissions criteria will be notified by Friday 13th November, after which they can complete the Means-Tested Financial Application for the scholarship, and start thinking about their presentations to be made in January 2021.

-- The Means-Tested Scholarship Financial Application with all of its supporting documents is due on Friday, 22 November and will be reviewed by an external assessor, Bursary Administration Ltd., who will also arrange a home visit as part of their review to discuss the family’s circumstances.
+- The Means-Tested Scholarship Financial Application, with all of its supporting documents, is due on Friday 20th November.
+The application will be reviewed by an external assessor (Bursary Administration Ltd.) who will also arrange a home visit to discuss the family’s circumstances, as part of their review.

-The Presentation: In a presentation lasting 5-10 minutes, the applicant should share how he/she aspires to demonstrate the characteristics of the International Baccalaureate Learner Profile in life both in and out of school, and why a global outlook is important.
+- The scholarship interviews, taking place on Saturday 30th January, will involve each applicant making a presentation to the panel.
+In 5-10 minutes, the applicant should share how he/she aspires to demonstrate the characteristics of the International Baccalaureate Learner Profile in life both in and out of school, and why a global outlook is important.
 Creativity is encouraged and students are encouraged to use any medium they wish.
 Students who are unfamiliar with the IB Learner Profile should read about this on the IB website here.

 - Successful candidates will be contacted by the Head of School by Monday 8th February about Scholarships awarded.